FAQ's

 Why choose grassfed?

-Jo Robinson, author of “Eating on the Wild Side” provides a wealth of information on the topic on her website Eatwild which was founded more than 10 years ago.
-It’s mission is to promote the benefits—to consumers, farmers, animals, and the planet—of choosing meat, eggs, and dairy products from 100% grass-fed animals or other non-ruminant animals fed their natural diets.
+Jo Robinson, author of “Eating on the Wild Side” provides a wealth of information on the topic on her website Eatwild which was founded more than 15 years ago.

 Check out www.eatwild.com for great information on the health and environmental benefits of grassfed!

-Not all grassfed beef is created equally.
-We feel that grassfed beef and lamb must be raised using management intensive grazing techniques.
-Well manages pastures are a critical component of raising healthy animals and delicious beef.
+Grassfed can be a great way to take advantage of well manages pastures.
 We take grass and pasture management seriously.
-Besides for delicious beef there are other benefits to proper grazing management including improved nutrient and water cycling, healthier soils, healthier animals and tasty beef.
+Besides for delicious beef there are other benefits to good grazing management including improved nutrient and water cycling, healthier soils, healthier animals and tasty beef.
 It is also good for bird conservation and bird habitat Click here to read more

 How do we order food from Luna Field Farm?